 Every year, millions of people suffer from colds.
 Fortunately, by following the home remedies and natural treatment options outlined in this article, you can make your bouts with the sniffles more tolerable.

-For more information on preventing and treating colds and flu, see the links on the next page.
+For more information on preventing and treating colds and flu, see the links below.

 Timothy Gower is a freelance writer and editor whose work has appeared in many publications, including Reader's Digest, Prevention, Men's Health, Better Homes and Gardens, The New York Times, and The Los Angeles Times.
 The author of four books, Gower is also a contributing editor for Health magazine.